System Administration PC-Pools

 Access to PC-Pools is possible during the opening hours of the Department by using the FAUcard to unlock the electronic locking system.

-Unlocking the FAUcard at the Department of Mathematics is done by Mr. Bayer (Room 01.330), by Mrs. Zintchenko (Room 01.342).
-Therefore a certificate of enrollment is needed.
+Unlocking the FAUcard at the Department of Mathematics is done by Mr. Bayer (Room 01.330).
+Therefore a certificate of enrollment is needed (You must study mathematics).

 Old Mensacards don’t work.

 As a math student, you may redeem your free print allotment amounting to 300 pages at the beginning of the respective semester by filling in this form (Only available within the universities network) .
 Leftovers will expire at the end of every term.
 Free pages are not assignable.